Callum Simpson (boxer)

 Callum Simpson (born 16 October 1996) is a British professional boxer.
-He has held the British and Commonwealth super middleweight titles since August 2024 and the European super-middleweight title since June 2025.
+He is a two-time British and Commonwealth super-middleweight champion and former European super-middleweight title holder.

 Early life

-Callum Simpson was born 1996 in Barnsley, South Yorkshire.
-He attended Longcar primary school and Horizon Community College, a secondary school in Barnsley.
+Callum Simpson was born in 1996 in Barnsley, South Yorkshire.
+He attended Longcar Primary School and Horizon Community College, both in Barnsley.

-Before pursuing a career in boxing, Simpson was a keen footballer, playing for Sheffield & Hallamshire County Senior League Premier Division side, Dodworth Miner's Welfare F.C. where his Dad was manager.
+Before taking up boxing, Simpson played association football for Dodworth Miner's Welfare F.C. in the Sheffield & Hallamshire County Senior League; his father served as the club's manager.

-He left at the age of eight before taking up boxing in Bolton upon Dearne, Barnsley, later moving to train at Barnsley Star Boxing Club under Trevor Schofield.
+According to the Barnsley Chronicle, he began boxing at the age of eight at a gym in Bolton upon Dearne, later training at Barnsley Star Boxing Club under coach Trevor Schofield.

-He had 53 amateur fights, winning 38 before turning professional in 2019.
+A YouTube interview reported that Simpson had 53 amateur fights, winning 38, before turning professional in 2019.